ce-kishi/FEDA-MedAlarms/README.md

 - Based on DCASE sound event detection frameworks
 - Uses sed_eval library for evaluation metrics
 - Incorporates SpecAugment for data augmentation

-## Contact

-For questions or issues, please open an issue on GitHub or contact [your-email@example.com].